hermangroup/docs/wallets/dashcore/installation-macos.rst

 saved the file, and run the following command, replacing the version with the specific version of the file you downloaded::

-   shasum -a 256 dashcore-version-osx.dmg
+   shasum -a 256 historiacore-version-osx.dmg

 .. figure:: img/macos/112414768.png
    :width: 451px

    Generating an SHA256 hash for the downloaded file

-If the hashes match, then you have an authentic copy of Dash Core for macOS.
+If the hashes match, then you have an authentic copy of Historia Core for macOS.

-Installing Dash Core
+Installing Historia Core
 --------------------

 Open Finder and browse to your Downloads folder.
 Then double-click on